Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Dynamical System Learning via NVP Transformations

 Our approach to learning DS through diffeomorphic mapping is highly inspired by the works of \cite{perrin_fast_2016} and \cite{rana_euclideanizing_2020}.
 Different from the approach of \cite{perrin_fast_2016}, our learned diffeomorphism generates a map from the original space to the embedding space, rather than the opposite.

 This leads to a different formulation of the deformed non-linear DS.
 The advantage of our approach is that it does not require to construct explicitly the inverse diffeomorphism.
 This comes at the cost of having to invert the Jacobian when reconstructing the DS.
 Compared to the approach proposed in \cite{rana_euclideanizing_2020}, we rely solely on the geometrical deformation of the space, induced by the embedding space information, without taking into account dynamics information.

 As consequence our loss function considers only position information (original vs. embedding space) discarding the velocities.
 This allows to achieve faster convergence, due to the simpler learning problem, and sensible lower learning time due to the advantage of not having to calculate and invert the Jacobian in the process.
-Fig.\ref{fig:comparison_performance} shows a comparison between our approach, LE, standing for Laplacian Embedding, and Euclideanizing Flows (EF) presented in \cite{rana_euclideanizing_2020}.
+Fig.\ref{fig:comparison_performance} shows a comparison between our approach, termed as Laplacian Embedding (LE), and Euclideanizing Flows (EF) presented in \cite{rana_euclideanizing_2020}.
 All the tests have been performed on a machine endowed with an Intel i9-10900K CPU and a NVIDIA GeForce RTX 2080Ti GPU\footnote{Repository available at: https://github.com/nash169/learn-diffeomorphism}.
 On the left it is possible to see how the easier formulation proposed in LE leads to a fast, exponential decaying of the loss while EF generally requires more epochs to properly converge.
-On the right the training time over $1000$ epochs.
+On the right the training time over $1000$ epochs is shown.
 As LE does not require to invert the Jacobian, it requires approximately half training time compared to EF.